mmlacak/crochess/docs/source/libcc/ccpath.rst

 .. c:function:: CcPathLink * cc_path_link_fork( CcPathLink ** pl_step__a, CcPathLink ** pl_alt__n )

-    Function extends divergent paths of a given path step (:c:`pl_step__a`) with path segment (:c:`pl_alt__n`) as an additional alternative path.
+    Function extends forking paths of a given path step (:c:`pl_step__a`) with path segment (:c:`pl_alt__n`) as an additional alternative path.

-    If a given path step doesn't have divergent path yet, function initializes it with a given alternative path.
+    If a given path step doesn't have forking path yet, function initializes it with a given alternative path.

     .. note::